 The OAS pension is one of the three main pillars of Canada’s retirement income plan.
 The other two are the Canada Pension Plan (CPP) and the Employment Pensions Plan or your Individual Retirement Savings.

 The government pays you OAS as a monthly payment that counts as taxable income.
 You need to be a Canadian citizen aged 65 or older to receive it and meet eligibility requirements.
 The CPP requires you to retire so you can qualify to receive the pension payouts.

 With the OAS pension, you can be eligible to receive the benefits regardless of whether you were ever employed or still working.
 It does not relate to your employment history.

 If you earn too much income, you can get some or all of your OAS clawed back.
 Learn how to avoid the OAS clawback here.

-How Much OAS Can You Receive?
+How Much OAS Can You Receive in 2022?

 The most primary question many Canadians that are nearing retirement ask is how much they will receive through OAS Canada once they qualify.
 The monthly amount you receive can depend on how long you have lived in Canada since you turned 18.

 The payment can be different depending on how long you have lived in Canada.
 For instance, you must have lived in the country for at least 40 years after turning 18 to receive the full OAS pension payment.
 If you have not resided in Canada for 40 years after turning 18, you can receive partial pension benefits through Old Age Security Canada.